zxt1996/learn-node/README.md

 > A Message Channel is a simple communication channel.
 It has two ends, which are called ‘ports’.
 In JavaScript/NodeJS terminology, two ends of a Message Channel are just called ‘port1’ and ‘port2’.

 - MessageChannel：port1和port2之间能够进行数据通信

+### Single thread vs child process vs worker threads vs cluster in nodejs
+#### child processes
+> The child_process module provides the ability to spawn new processes which has their own memory.
+The communication between these processes is established through IPC (inter-process communication) provided by the operating system.

+- Only parent to child process communication is possible and there is no child to child communication.
+- Separate memory is allocated for each child process which means that there is a time and resource overhead.

+#### Worker threads
+- worker threads share memory and communication between threads is possible.
+- Essentially the difference between worker threads and child processes is same as the difference between a thread(线程) and a process(进程).

+#### Cluster
+> It is built on top of the child_process module.
+In an Http server, the cluster module uses child_process.fork() to automatically fork processes and sets up a master-slave architecture(主从结构) where the parent process distributes the incoming request to the child processes in a round-robin fashion(循环的方式).
+Ideally, the number of processes forked should be equal to the number of cpu cores your machine has.